AidasLiaudanskas/SmartGloves/README.md

 The pdf file included in this repo describes the project in detail.

-The project was rated 94%
+The project was rated 94% and awarded a `Best 3rd Year Computing Project Award`.